A ‘particularly dangerous situation’ develops as wildfires rage in the West | KRDO

 “We lost everything,” she said.

 Hoobyar, who founded a disaster relief nonprofit at the age of 15, is grateful her community has now rallied to support her.
-A GoFundMe was created to help the family get some basic necessities, and it’s already raised over $38,000 as of Wednesday morning.
+A GoFundMe was created to help the family get some basic necessities, and it’s already raised over $39,000 as of Wednesday night.

 Wildfires rage in California